Here you can find our entire range of ski goggles, so you are well equipped for the ski trip.

 Remember that even when the weather is cloudy and grey, the sun's reflection in the snow can be very strong.
-The more expensive ski goggles and snowboard goggles don't get fogged up as easily as the cheaper ones.
+The more expensive ski goggles don't get fogged up as easily as the cheaper ones.
 Of course the durability of the ski goggles is typically consistent with the price.

 The lens of the ski goggles

 If you want optimal conditions it can be worth the while bringing two pairs of ski goggles, so you are prepared for all kinds of weather.
-Some goggles come with changable lenses so that you can cover all your needs with just one pair of goggles - and some of the ski goggles in our product range come with a free second lens.
+Some goggles come with changeable lenses so that you can cover all your needs with just one pair of goggles - and some of the ski goggles in our product range come with a free second lens.
 To avoid that your ski goggles get fogged up, most of the models are built from several layers together with an anti-fog material.

 The fit of the ski goggles